holochain/deepkey/README.md

 - The `KeysetRoot` FDA must be the author of the `ChangeRule`
 - The `ChangeRule` prev header must be the `KeysetRoot` element
 - The `ChangeRule` authorization of the new spec must have exactly one authorization signature
-- The `ChangeRule` authorization signature must be valid as from the `KeysetRoot` FDA
+- The `ChangeRule` authorization signature must be valid as from the `KeysetRoot` root (throwaway) pub key
 - The `ChangeRule` spec must have more or equal signers to required signatures
 - The `ChangeRule` must require at least one signature